-For the Locke Lake "Below" site, the Stream Health Evaluation Program continues to find consistent stream health scores.
-The Locke Lake "Below" site continues to post the strongest stream health scores in the Rice Creek Watershed District.
+For the Locke Lake "Below" site, the Stream Health Evaluation Program continues to find consistent stream health scores, with an unusually dry 2009 year being an outlier in an otherwise consistent data set.
+The Locke Lake "Below" site continues to post some of the most consistently strong stream health scores in the Rice Creek Watershed.